TauGuide/tau-guide-documents/docs/what-is-tauchain-tau.md

+---
+title: What is Tauchain and Agoras
+description: Quickly get up to speed on Tauchain and Agoras with our user friendly materials.
+disableTableOfContents: false
+---

 # What is Tauchain (Tau)?

 ## Summary

 Tau-Chain (Tau) is an open source, decentralised network with a governance mechanism that uses user discussions to create a scalable, self defining and dynamic system.
 Tau’s large-scale discussion platform can detect consensus points or disagreements between all users and execute or self-implement the network instructions in real time .
 Agoras token will leverage Tau’s technology to have an economy governed by its users.
 Agoras tokens aim to enable markets for knowledge, computational resources, and derivatives

-TABLE OF CONTENTS

 ---

-## Tau as a Solution
+### Tau as a Solution

 Tau solves societal challenges with decentralised technology: